- 170g Rib-eye Steak per person (you can also use Sirloin or Fillet)

 - Peel and slice shallots and garlic and leave them on the side in a container for now.
 Add bay leaves, fresh thyme and whole peppercorns.

-- Place the steak on pre-heated frying pan and leave to seal for 15-20 seconds.
+- Place the steak on the hot frying pan and leave to seal for 15-20 seconds.
 Flip them around for another 15-20 seconds.

 - Transfer the steak to a roasting tray, pour all juices to the tray and insert in oven.
 Keep the frying pan on the hob.